mithril-security/blindbox/docs/docs/getting-started/under-the-hood.md

 ![Nitro-server-arch.png](../../assets/Nitro-server-arch.png)

-+ Queries are sent to our AWS instance on port 443 as HTTP requests.
++ Queries are sent to our AWS instance on **port 443** as **HTTP requests**.
-+ They are then redirected to our enclave via the VSOCK channel.
++ They are then redirected to our enclave via the **VSOCK** channel.
-+ The enclave handles the requests.
++ The **enclave** handles the requests.
-+ The results are returned via the VSOCK channel.
++ The results are returned via the **VSOCK** channel.

 ## Attestation
 ________________________

 The attestation process is where we verifies the enclave application's code, settings and OS, before allowing any communication between the client and the enclave.

-For more details about attestation, check out the attestation section in our [how we protect your data guide](./confidential_computing.md).
+> For more details about attestation, check out the attestation section in our [how we protect your data guide](./confidential_computing.md).

 With BlindBox, the attestation process takes place as soon as a client tries to connect to a service running in a enclave with BlindBox.

-In the [quick-tour](https://blindbox.mithrilsecurity.io/en/latest/docs/getting-started/quick-tour/), we saw how we can use our demo LLM API to query the Whisper and OpenChatKit models using the `Audio.transcribe()` or `Completion.create()` methods respectively.
+In the [Quick tour](https://blindbox.mithrilsecurity.io/en/latest/docs/getting-started/quick-tour/), we saw how we can use our demo LLM API to query the OpenChatKit and the Whisper models using the `Completion.create()` or `Audio.transcribe()` methods respectively.

 Under the hood, the first thing these methods do is connect to our Mithril API server, as we can see here: